Dollar drops as stocks slump boosts yen

 NEW YORK The dollar declined on Monday as the yen rallied amid slumping global stock prices pulled down by worrisome corporate profits in China and anxiety over potentially market-rattling economic data due this week from China, Europe and the United States.

-Wall Street indexes fell some 2 percent or more, with fresh data showing profits at China's industrial companies falling 8.8 percent, and pushing down shares of U.S. raw material producers and energy companies.
+Wall Street indexes fell some 2 percent or more .SPX, with fresh data showing profits at China's industrial companies falling 8.8 percent, and pushing down shares of U.S. raw material producers and energy companies.

 "Risk aversion is driving trade and, if we see some more signs of weak Chinese data later this week, we could see increased buying of the yen," said a London-based spot trader.

-The dollar, which advanced broadly last week as U.S. Federal Reserve Chair Janet Yellen boosted expectations for U.S. interest rate hikes, was down 0.7 percent at 119.81 yen.
-The euro, too, was lower against the yen by 0.40 percent at 134.53 yen..
+The dollar, which advanced broadly last week as U.S. Federal Reserve Chair Janet Yellen boosted expectations for U.S. interest rate hikes, was down 0.7 percent at 119.81 yen JPY=.
+The euro, too, was lower against the yen by 0.40 percent at 134.53 yen.
+EURJPY=.

-The yen has been a traditional safe haven in the currency market, along with the Swiss franc, gaining during times of economic uncertainty or stress in financial markets.
+The yen has been a traditional safe haven in the currency market, along with the Swiss franc CHF=, gaining during times of economic uncertainty or stress in financial markets.
 The dollar was off 0.40 percent against the franc.

 The yen has gained nearly 4 percent against the dollar since China shocked global markets by devaluing its currency in early August.